Selling Foreign Property: The Ultimate Guide for US Expats

 There are two actions that require a taxpayer to calculate capital gains and the corresponding capital gains tax.
 The first is selling an inherited property you received as a beneficiary of a deceased person’s estate.
 The second is selling a gifted home.

 However, there is one big difference between selling a gifted home and selling an inherited foreign property.
+You use the basis value of a property to calculate the taxable gain or loss upon sale.

 Mathematically speaking, we can estimate the capital gain on an inherited foreign property by calculating the following: